-Figure 8: Sample pattern distinguishing threat from non-threat groups.
+Figure 8.
+Sample pattern distinguishing threat from non-threat groups.

-Figure 9: Portion of a group graph using only communication events to connect actors.
+Figure 9.
+Portion of a group graph using only communication events to connect actors.

-is used to collect the capabilities and resources of a group in order to match them to the exploitation modes of targets in the evidence.
+group in order to match them to the exploitation modes of targets in the evidence.
 The EAGLE simulator does not assign meaning to the capabilities and resources, but an example capability might be driving a truck, and an example resource might be explosives.

 The last two columns of Table 3 show the cross-validation accuracy and the average learning time per fold for each dataset.
 Results show that Subdue was able to achieve 78-93% accuracy discriminating threat from non-threat groups.
-Here, lower noise had the most signi£cant effect on performance, while higher observability had less of an effect.
+Here, lower noise had the most significant effect on performance, while higher observability had less of an effect.
 Subdue's learning time was less than 200 minutes even on graphs of size 600,000 vertices and edges.
 As with the previous experiments on cases, a majority of the errors are false negatives.
 And as discussed in the last section, learning a disjunction of substructures using a set-covering approach will reduce these types of errors.

-4.3 Learning Communication-Only Patterns in Threat Groups
+4.3.
+Learning Communication-Only Patterns in Threat Groups